abdullahriad-alghamdi/xlizro/README.md

 Welcome to my world 🗺
 - 👋 Hi, I’m Abdullah
-- 👀 Senior student 🛸  Web developer 🕸 Singer 🎶 Photographer 📸
+- 👀 Senior student 🛸  Web developer 🕸 Photographer 📸
 - 🌱 Be young.
 Be dope.
 Run the show 🎪
 - 📫 How to reach me? : https://campsite.bio/xlizro
 <!---